 Who: Motivated young adults (aged 18 – 30), with Autism Spectrum Disorder (without a concurrent diagnosis of Intellectual Disability).
 Please note that since the group focuses on social skills training, it is not appropriate for individuals who are currently in crisis due to difficulties with emotion regulation or other mental health concerns.
 If you have any questions about these criteria please don’t hesitate to contact us.

-When: Anticipated start September 2021.
+When: Next session planned for February 2023.
 Times and format will be chosen in consultation with group participants and in line with COVID-19 public health guidelines.

 Where: The Psychology Clinic at Queen’s, 184 Barrie St., Kingston ON